On Friday, March 22, 2019, 3050 African entrepreneurs were announced as winners of the Tony Elumelu Foundation (TEF) Entrepreneurship Programme.

 This year, over 216,000 applications were received, about 43 per cent increase from last year’s 151,000.

-The foundation would directly fund 1,000 of the entrepreneurs, with an additional 2,050 beneficiaries to be supported by partners.
+The foundation would directly fund 1,000 of the entrepreneurs.
+Also, an additional 2,050 beneficiaries would be supported by partners.

 From the number of applications, almost 90,000 applications were submitted by female entrepreneurs, a 45 percent increase, which is in line with the foundation’s strategy to promote greater gender equity.

 Hence, from July 26-26, 2019, the selected entrepreneurs will gather at the TEF Entrepreneurship Forum.

 Visit www.smefinance.org to read more stories about entrepreneurship.